alexhsamuel/blog/_posts/2020-09-23-Which Python quotes.markdown

   quotes are on the same key but shifted.
 On ISO keyboards, double quotes are Shift-2, on the top row.

-- Consistent with how Python renders strings: `repr("foo")` is `'foo'`
+- Consistent with how Python renders strings: `repr("foo")` is `'foo'`.

 ### Advantages of double quotes:

-- We use the same character for a single quote and an apostrophe.
-In computer English, apostrophes appear much more often than double quotes.
+- We use a single quote as an apostrophe.
+Messages inteded for users frequently contain apostrophes, and it is clumsy to escape them.

   Thus,
   ```py